 EIS investments offer a “carry back” facility.
 You can elect for all or part of your EIS shares acquired in one tax year to be treated as though they had been acquired in the previous tax year.

 This gives EIS investors the option to offset the tax relief against income tax from the previous year.

 You can only do this if you have sufficient EIS allowance in the tax year to which you’re carrying back.

 Unlike VCTs, any EIS returns will be mostly in the form of capital growth, rather than dividends.

-Each offer will normally indicate a target return, although this is not guaranteed.
+Each offer will normally indicate a target return, which is a target only and not guaranteed.
 Target returns vary significantly from around 1.3x to over 10x money invested.
-As expected, higher target returns reflect higher risks.
+Higher target returns often indicate higher risks.

 What are the charges?